 We recommend that the bridge structure as identified herein, be maintained in the future as part of the drainage works.
 We would also recommend that the bridge, for which the maintenance costs are to be shared with the upstream lands and roads within the watershed, be maintained by the Town and that said maintenance would include works to the bridge culvert, bedding, backfill and end treatment.
-Should concrete, asphalt, or other decorative driveway surfaces over these bridge culverts require removal as part of the maintenance works, these surfaces shall also be repaired or replaced as part of the works.
+Should concrete, asphalt, or other decorative driveway surfaces over the bridge culvert require removal as part of the maintenance works, these surfaces shall also be repaired or replaced as part of the works.
 Likewise, if any fencing, gate, decorative walls, guardrails, or other special features exist that will be impacted by the maintenance work, they are also to be removed and restored or replaced as part of the bridge maintenance work.
 However, the cost of the supply and installation of any surface materials other than Granular "A" material and the cost of removal and restoration or replacement, if necessary, of any special features, shall be totally assessed to the benefiting adjoining Owner(s) served by said access bridge.

-After the completion of all of the works included within this report, the access bridge within the Drain shall be maintained in the future by the Town of Essex.
-Furthermore, if any maintenance work is required to this access bridge in the future, we recommend that 63.5% of the future maintenance costs shall be assessed as a Benefit against the abutting agricultural property being served by the access bridge, which is currently owned by Gerald Grondin, and the remaining balance of 36.5% be assessed pro-rata against the upstream lands and roads based on their Outlet Liability assessment in the 1967 C.G.R.
-Armstrong report Schedule of Assessment or any future updated Schedule of Assessment for the drain.
-This sharing reflects that the owner has requested a bridge with 8.0 metre (24 feet) top width that is normally shared with 6.1 metres standard bridge top width between the owner and upstream affected lands and roads, and the cost of the extra width to the bridge owner.
+After the completion of all of the works included within this report, the access bridge within the Hicks Drain shall be maintained in the future by the Town of Essex.
+Furthermore, if any maintenance work is required to this access bridge in the future, we recommend that 39.8% of the future maintenance costs shall be assessed as a Benefit against the abutting property (Parcel 790-01120) being served by the access bridge, which is currently owned by Sarkis and Kaylan Diab, and the remaining balance of 60.2% be assessed pro-rata against the upstream lands and roads based on their Outlet Liability assessment in the attached Schedule of Assessment.
+This sharing reflects that the owner has requested a bridge with the standard 6.1 metre (20 feet) minimum top width that is normally shared between the owner and upstream affected lands and roads.